simon-ritchie/apysc/docs_src/source/stage.md

 This page will explain the `Stage` class.

-## What is Stage
+## What is the Stage

 The `Stage` is the apysc overall drawing area (it's like a viewport or canvas, or something else) and a container of all elements.

-The `Stage` must be created at the first of the apysc project (this will run cleaning up processes).
+The `Stage` must be created at the first of the apysc project (this will run cleaning up files).

 ## Create stage